Flurando/blog/content/articles/therobotandthebaby-zh_CN.md

 “Then why does it have its limbs covered, why does it have the Barbie head, and why does it have that strange voice?”
 “Ask it.”
-“Robot, answer the question.”
+“机器人, answer the question.”
 “Female police officers and gentlemen, Mistress told me, ‘Love the fucking baby, yourself.‘ “
 The captain was familiar enough with robot programming to be surprised.
 “What?
 Do you love the baby?”
-“No, sir.
-Robots are not programmed to love.
+“No, sir. 机器人s are not programmed to love.
 I am simulating loving the baby.”
 “Why?”
 “Sir, otherwise this baby will die.
 This costume is the best I could make